 Whatever's left (also known as "our actual film budget") will be divided up between props, costume elements, and, perhaps most importantly, CRAFT SERVICES ... that is, "food".
 While the contest rules prohibit us from paying cast- and crew-members, we are allowed to feed them.

 The contest will begin at 7pm on May 1st - exactly 48 hours after this Kickstarter campaign ends.
 Come join us for an unforgettable, wild ride!

 Risks and challenges

 Filmmaking gear can fail.
-We've tried to mitigate this risk by having dedicated backup devices on hand at all times - an extra A-level camera, a backup field audio recorder, extra mics, a redundant flash drive and so on.
+We've tried to mitigate this risk by having dedicated backup devices on hand at all times - an extra A-level camera, a backup field audio recorder, spare bulbs, extra mics, redundant storage media and so on.
+We'll be recording each scene simultaneously to two types of media (in case we encounter a malfunction with one of them).
 We even have two FCPX editing suites that are 10 minutes apart, in case the power goes out.
 Here's one where our experience serves us well.

 Of course, there is always the unexpected.
 As we move from one location to another during production, our lead actor's car might break down.
 Given the experience I've had with this team in this contest, I am convinced that we are a resourceful bunch that we would be able to rewrite our way around whatever may arise.Learn about accountability on Kickstarter